(August 2021)

 Jillian Bishop

 Jillian is passionate about building community food systems and connections between them.
 She is a strong advocate for urban agriculture, supporting local farmers and getting your hands in the dirt.
-She works at Nourish as Community Food Cultivator where she supports the creation and sustainability of community gardens across the region and teaches people how to work together and to grow and preserve their own food, and save seeds.
-She is also the Manager of the Peterborough Downtown Farmers’ Market, and owner of a small heirloom seed business.
+She works at Nourish as Community Food Cultivator where she supports the creation and sustainability of community gardens across the region and teaches people how to work together and to grow and preserve their own food and save seeds.
+She was Manager of the Peterborough Downtown Farmers’ Market for 10 years, and is the owner of a small heirloom seed business.

 Gabi Dragomir